Rocky Boy's Indian Reservation: History

-Chief Rocky Boy wrote to the Bureau of Indian Affairs and later to President Theodore Roosevelt on January 14, 1902, asking the U.S. government for land, housing, and education for his band of Chippewa Indians, made up of 130 men, women and children.
+Chief Rocky Boy wrote to the Bureau of Indian Affairs and later to President Theodore Roosevelt on January 14, 1902, asking the U.S. government for land, housing, and education for his band of Chippewa Indians, composed of 130 men, women and children.
 They had been forced out of areas to the east and were landless.
 Also among landless Indians in Montana were a band of Cree.

 Chief Rocky Boy (Ahsiniiwin) worked with Republican Senator Joseph M. Dixon, writer Frank Bird Linderman, and other influential individuals in Montana, including painter Charles Russell, to achieve his goal.
 He lived mainly in north central Montana, although he also traveled to southwestern and western areas of the state.
 The Rocky Boy Band was listed at 75 in a 1908 census that was certified by the Department of the Interior.
 Another 39 were listed separately as affiliated persons but not Chippewa, by agent Thralls B. Wheat, who was responsible for land allotments.